SANEH2015/MongoDB/README.md

 The database includes three collections: Facilitators, Trainees, and Projects, each containing sample data relevant to an educational or training environment.

+<h5>Prerequisites</h5>

+MongoDB installed on your system.

+MongoDB shell (mongosh) set up and accessible in your terminal.

 ## Run Locally